Torlek/edge-tts-gui/README.md

 ## Running the Application

-1. Make sure you are in the project directory (`edge-tts-gui` or similar) in your Terminal or Command Prompt.
+1. Make sure you are in the `edge-tts-gui` directory in your Terminal or Command Prompt.
 2. Ensure your virtual environment (`venv`) is activated (you should see `(venv)` at the start of your prompt).
 3. Run the script:
     ```bash